 ANGHIARI.
 Autumn delicacies and a Medieval feel

 The scenic hilltop town of Anghiari is in the Valtiberina, north-east of Arezzo in eastern Tuscany.
 During the months of autumn it celebrates local food.
-And every year it hosts the Festival ‘Cento Gusti dell Appennino’ (usually at the beginning of November) and the Festival of San Martino and Bringoli (usually on the second weekend in November), during which you can try, among other things, the thick hand made spaghetti or ‘bringoli‘ with mushroom and meat sauce.
+And every year it hosts the Festival ‘Cento Gusti dell Appennino’ (this year it takes place from 1st to 4th November 2018) and the Festival of San Martino and Bringoli (usually on the second weekend in November), during which you can try, among other things, the thick hand made spaghetti or ‘bringoli‘ with mushroom and meat sauce.

 Tuscany is very much about local specialities and seasonal delicacies.
 So to truly experience the Tuscan spirit there’s nothing better than to attend one of the food festivals, dedicated to locally produced products.
 And Anghiari has got much more on offer, for shopping and art enthusiasts.